 - How long may I put off paying while I'm in school?

-Step 5: Once all of your inquiries have been resolved, and you figured out how to get a student loan, apply and fulfil your dream of studying abroad!
+Step 5: Once all of your inquiries have been resolved, and you figured out how to get a student loan in India, apply and fulfil your dream of studying abroad!

-To get a student loan is a difficult process.
+Getting a student loan in India is a difficult process.
 You must carry out your research, determine how much finance you require and how much you must arrange on your own, and determine whether the programme and university you want to attend are on the bank's list of approved institutions.
-We hope this blog has helped you figure out how to get a student loan, you’re now ready to fly off the nest!
+We hope this blog has helped you figure out how to get a student loan in India.
+You’re now ready to fly off the nest!